-if the information on composition in the standard formula is not less detailed than that contained in Section 3 of the Safety Data Sheet in accordance with Annex II to Regulation (EC) No 1907/2006, the identity and concentration of all the mixture’s components may be submitted as specified in the standard formula,
+if the information on composition in the standard formula, together with information as specified in Sections 3.2 to 3.4 on the identity and concentration of the components not specified in the standard formula, is not less detailed than that contained in the Safety Data Sheet in accordance with Annex II to Regulation (EC) No 1907/2006, the identity and concentration of one or more of the mixture’s components may be submitted as specified in the standard formula for the components mentioned in that formula and as specified in Sections 3.2 to 3.4 for the other components;

-If the information on composition in the standard formula is less detailed than the Safety Data Sheet, and if additional information on the composition is rapidly available on request in emergencies in accordance with section 1.3, the information on the identity and concentration of all the mixture’s components contained in Section 3 of the Safety Data Sheet shall be given.
+if the information referred to in the previous indent is less detailed than that contained in the Safety Data Sheet in accordance with Annex II to Regulation (EC) No 1907/2006, the information on the identity and concentration of all the mixture’s components contained in the Safety Data Sheet in accordance with Annex II to Regulation (EC) No 1907/2006 shall be given.

+Fuels

+By way of derogation from Sections 3.2, 3.3. and 3.4., for those fuels listed in Table 3, the identity and concentration of the mixture’s components listed in the Safety Data Sheet in accordance with Annex II to Regulation (EC) No 1907/2006 may be submitted.
+The identity and concentration of any other known component shall also be submitted.

+Table 3

+List of fuels